-Dark Patterns and SEO: Trends That No One is Documenting
+Dark Patterns in SEO: Trends That No One is Documenting

-The purpose of this post is to initiate a track of thought relating to how web developers and SEO use Dark Patterns (intentionally or otherwise) to manipulate their apparent relevance on search results pages causing organic traffic to go up.
+This post aims to initiate a track of thought relating to how web developers and SEO use Dark Patterns (intentionally or otherwise) to manipulate their apparent relevance on search results pages, causing organic traffic to go up.

 Here is what you will find in this article: